Stock market today: Alphabet and Microsoft push Wall Street toward its first winning week in a month

 NEW YORK (AP) — Alphabet and Microsoft are leading the U.S. stock market on Friday toward the finish of its first winning week in the last four.

-Alphabet jumped 11% after breezing past analysts’ expectations for profit last quarter.
-The parent company of Google also said it will start paying a dividend to investors, a signal that it’s generating even more cash than it wants to spend on investments.
+Alphabet jumped 10.1% after breezing past analysts’ expectations for profit last quarter.
+The parent company of Google also said it will start paying a dividend to investors and authorized a program to buy back up to $70 billion of its stock, a signal of how much cash it's generating.

-Microsoft, meanwhile, climbed 1.7% after also reporting stronger profit and revenue than expected.
+Microsoft, meanwhile, climbed 2.7% after reporting stronger profit and revenue than expected.
 It cited strong growth in its cloud-computing business as it pushes artificial-intelligence technology to its customers.

-Stocks have broadly been under pressure this month as hopes wither for multiple cuts to interest rates this year by the Federal Reserve.
-A series of reports this year showing inflation remaining worse than forecast has traders expecting maybe one cut to rates this year, down from six or more at the start of the year.
+Stocks have broadly been under pressure this month as hopes withered for multiple cuts to interest rates this year by the Federal Reserve.
+A series of reports this year showing inflation remaining worse than forecast has traders expecting maybe one cut this year, down from forecasts for six or more at the start of the year.

-Yet another report on Friday showed inflation remaining stubbornly high, this time it was the measure of prices for March that the Federal Reserve prefers to use.
-But it wasn't much worse than forecasts, and financial markets took it much more in stride than a report on Thursday that suggested the same measure of inflation rose quickly from January through March.
+Yet another report on Friday showed inflation remaining stubbornly high.
+This time it was the measure of prices for March that the Federal Reserve prefers to use, but it wasn't much worse than forecasts.
+Financial markets took it much more in stride than a report from the day before that suggested the same measure of inflation rose quickly from January through March.

-Treasury yields eased in the bond market following the inflation report.
-The yield on the 10-year Treasury fell to 4.66% from 471% late Thursday.
+Treasury yields eased in the bond market following Friday morning's report.
+The yield on the 10-year Treasury fell to 4.65% from 4.71% late Thursday.

-While inflation has remained hotter than forecast, EY Chief Economist Gregory Daco expects it to cool in coming months as shoppers pressed by slowing wage growth tamp down their purchases, which is the fuel that gives inflation energy.
+While inflation has remained hotter than forecast, EY Chief Economist Gregory Daco expects it to cool in coming months as shoppers pressured in part by slowing growth in wages tamp down their purchases, which is the fuel that gives inflation energy.

 “Consumers remain willing to spend, but not on anything, nor at any price,” he said.